ajaysreedhar/node-addon-example/README.md

 Node.js, by nature is single threaded.
 Hence it is not advised to write CPU intensive applications in Javascript and run them with Node.js due to performance impacts.
-But it is possible to overcome this limitation, with the help of _Node.js Addons_.
+But it is possible to overcome this limitation to an extend with the help of _Node.js Addons_.

-Node.js Addons are dynamically-linked shared objects, written in C++, that can be loaded into Node.js using the require() function, and used just as if they were an ordinary Node.js module.
+Node.js Addons are dynamically-linked shared objects, written in C++, that can be loaded into Node.js runtime using the require() function, and used just as if they were an ordinary Javascript module.

 ## Prerequisites

-The addon uses _Simple DirectMedia Layer_ - a graphics library written in C that provides low level access to graphics hardware.
+The addon uses [Simple DirectMedia Layer](https://www.libsdl.org) - a library that provides low level access to graphics hardware.

 ```bash
 $ brew install sdl2